SMTV Live: CD:UK

-After the broadcast of an episode of SMTV Live, the episode was followed by the broadcast of CD:UK (an abbreviation of CountDown United Kingdom).
+After the broadcast of SMTV Live, the show was followed by the broadcast of CD:UK (an abbreviation of CountDown United Kingdom).
 The programme took place within the same studio and with the same presenters, and operated on its own live-television format, featuring bands in the UK Singles Chart, music videos, and interviews with famous music stars.
-The programme continued long after SMTV Live concluded, finally ending in April 2006.
+The programme continued after SMTV Live concluded, finally ending in April 2006.

 Production

 Presenters

 SMTV Live was originally hosted by Byker Grove stars Ant & Dec alongside former fashion model Cat Deeley.
 In 2001, Ant & Dec left the show to present Saturday night talent show Pop Idol and were replaced by Hollyoaks star James Redmond.
 Redmond's stint at SMTV Live lasted just three months however, after show bosses decided he had not settled into the role.
 Deeley left the show in 2002 to focus on presenting BBC talent show Fame Academy, leaving SMTV with none of its original presenters.
-For the remainder of the programme, it was hosted by a string of other people, including Steps members Ian "H" Watkins and Claire Richards, Big Brother winner Brian Dowling, Tess Daly all who presented from 2002 until all 4 eventually left by 2003.
+For the remainder of its time on the air, it was hosted by a string of other people, including Steps members Ian "H" Watkins and Claire Richards, Big Brother winner Brian Dowling, Tess Daly all who presented from 2002 until all 4 eventually left by 2003.
 Comedian Des Clarke, New Zealand actress Shavaughn Ruakere and magician Stephen Mulhern presented the show for its final run when it was renamed SMTV:Gold in which it focused on showing highlights of the best bits of the past 5 years of the show, mainly due to declining ratings since the departure of the original presenters.